• Skip to primary navigation

 • Being willing to make amends for those wrongs

-• Seeking enlightenment as well as some type of connection with the higher power, such as through meditation or prayer
+• Seeking enlightenment and some type of connection with the higher power, such as through meditation or prayer

-As you can see, the traditional version of AA and the 12-step program has a strong dependency on belief, faith and religion, though you are able to define what you believe in.
+While the traditional version of AA and the 12-step program has a strong dependency on belief, faith and religion, you’re able to define what you believe in.
+Learning how to overcome addiction biblically may be the right approach for some, while relying on a less-defined higher power is better for others.

 Despair and a sense of worthlessness are common feelings in addiction.
 Faith can offer a sense of purpose again.
 Your life means more than just day-to-day struggles with money, relationships and drugs.
 Without this sense of purpose, you may be more likely to relapse.